zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

 ### ZWES1037E

-  The server port '%d' may be occupied.
+  This is usually because the server port '%d' is occupied.
 Is ZSS running twice?

   **Reason:**